 While there have been some changes in the industry, it’s not widespread.
 The CLHIA, for instance, is quick to point out that recreational use is still not covered by any benefit plans.

 However, one big change has been the classification of marijuana users as non-smokers.
 Traditionally, those who actually admitted to its once illegal use were classified as smokers.
-Now, cannabis consumers are considered non-smokers by most insurers with no limit to the amount of bud they can enjoy.
+Now, cannabis consumers are considered non-smokers by most insurers with some limits (they vary by company) to the amount of bud they can enjoy.
 This is a huge change; it will lead to substantially lower premiums for any who had been previously classified as a smoker.
 Monthly rates can sometimes double for smokers vs. non-smokers.

 Other insurance categories